 Beyond the customs barrier is T3’s arrivals hall.
 Open to non-passengers, this area is usually one of the most heavily crowded in the entire terminal.

 Unless you’ve arranged to meet someone in this hall, you’ll want to plough through the masses and walk straight out onto the pavement.

 As shown in the following image, the pavement running alongside T3’s arrivals access road is divided into numbered “bays”.
 If you’ve asked someone to collect you from the terminal, I’d advise agreeing on a specific bay number to make it easier for them to locate you.

-Bear in mind that the locations of specific queueing points and taxi ranks do change from time to time.
-When enquiring with airport personnel as to the whereabouts of this or that service, do so with caution as this could attract the interest of unauthorised touts within earshot (or staff surreptitiously working with them).
+Note that the locations of specific queueing points and taxi ranks do change from time to time.
+Should you find it necessary to ask airport personnel for guidance, do so with caution as this could attract the interest of unauthorised touts within earshot (or staff surreptitiously working with them).
 My preferred method is to ignore all offers of assistance and walk with purpose along the pavement as if I knew precisely where I needed to go, whilst discreetly scanning the scene until I identify the taxi rank or queueing point – or the appropriate signage – for the service I require.

 The road-based options for travelling onwards from MNL T3 to other parts of Greater Manila (and beyond) are outlined in my separate airport transportation guide.